openvswitch/ovs/OVS_WITH_P4_ARCH.rst

 1. Kernel control plane enabled with linux_networking.p4 supported for VXLAN, L2, Routing and ECMP.
 - Some basic use cases supported and added as a demo run.
-2. Port adds via ovs-vsctl OVS CLI and Openconfig CLIs
+2. Port adds via ovs-vsctl OVS CLI and Openconfig CLIs (TAP, Veth etc)
 3. Port counter support
 4. Hot Plug into Qemu for vhost ports
 5. Action selector support